 Logical operators are used to carrying out Boolean operations like AND, OR, and NOT, etc. The logical operators can operate on raw, logical, and number-like vectors.
-Logical operators allow us to change or compare the results.
+Moreover, logical operators allow us to change or compare the results.
 There are various types of operators available in R, and logical is one of them, and in that, we will talk about OR operators.

 The OR Operator in R is a logical operator that returns TRUE if one of the conditions is TRUE.
 If both conditions are FALSE, then it will return FALSE.

 This means that TRUE | TRUE equals TRUE, but TRUE | FALSE and FALSE | TRUE returns to TRUE.
 Thus, when both logicals are FALSE, the result is FALSE, unlike the exclusive-OR operation in which it returns TRUE.